ssfsx17/ffpnp/pandoc-markdown/0810-Pugilist.md

 | ---  | ---     | --- |
 | None | Melee   | Melee

 Melee attack.
-Puts you into Raptor / Dragon Form.
+Puts you into Raptor Dragon Form.

 If it hits the enemy rear, then it is upgraded by one accuracy class.
 For example, a Miss is turned into a Glancing Hit.

-If performed in Opo-Opo / Monkey Form while having [Leaden Fist][Status: Leaden Fist], then After-Armor Damage is doubled.
+If performed in Opo-Opo Monkey Form while having [Leaden Fist][Status: Leaden Fist], then Potency is increased by 100.
 This also ends your [Leaden Fist][Status: Leaden Fist] status.

 **Form Shift**